 North Macedonia travel guide

 Ohrid is beautiful old city right on the shore of Lake Ohrid.
-It is rich in history and the old part is deadly charming with old houses, winding streets and exquisite churches, where St. John at Kaneo is probably the most famous one.
-It was build in the 3rd century and have a magnificent location high on a cape overlooking the lake.
+It's so rich in history that it's a UNESCO World Heritage site.
+The old part of town is deadly charming with old houses, winding streets and exquisite churches, where St. John at Kaneo is probably the most famous one.
+The church was built in the 3rd century and have a magnificent location high on a cape overlooking the lake.
 In summer time the city transforms itself into holiday zone for mostly local tourists and partygoers.
 North Macedonia isn't packed with mind-blowing sights, so Ohrid will for sure be the highlight of any trip to North Macedonia.

 Let's be honest, Skopje is not the most exciting capital on the globe.
 The city is a strange mix of ancient stuff, some might even date back to Roman times, and dull concrete blocks.
 The fast flowing Vardar river splits the city into the old Muslim part, with bazaar, Turkish bathhouses and mosques, and the Orthodox side which is the "new" part.
 Here you will find Soviet-style public buildings, grand squares along with Orthodox churches, green neighborhoods with local cafes, and more drab concrete.
 The city center has a small flashy strip which act as a playground for the young and well-off.